The Happenings on Shaw Hill

 There were no dreams that night.

 I awoke with my arms folded across my chest.
-I was wearing a white nylon gown with my arms folded across my chest.
-I could not move them.
+I couldn’t budge.
+I was wearing a white nylon gown.
+I heard squeaking gurney wheels outside my room, and saw stark white lights out in the hallway.
 I was in a hospital.
-I heard squeaking gurney wheels outside my room, and saw the stark white lights in the hallway.

 “Yes, I think so.
 Just a minute.
-She poked her head outside the door (around the corner).
+She poked her head outside the door.
 “Dr. Scotts, do you have a minute?”

 She turned back to me.
 “The doctor will be right in sir,” she said.